Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in nine of their past 10 games and won five of those contests.
+- The Yankees have played as the favorite in nine of their past 10 games and have won six of those contests.

+- When it comes to hitting the over, the Yankees and their opponents are 4-6-0 in their last 10 games with a total.

 Yankees Betting Records & Stats

-- The Yankees have gone 8-5 in games they were favored on the moneyline (winning 61.5% of those games).
+- The Yankees have gone 9-5 in games they were listed as the moneyline favorite (winning 64.3% of those games).

-- When it has played as moneyline favorites with odds of -135 or shorter, New York has a 7-4 record (winning 63.6% of its games).
+- New York has gone 4-2 when it has played as moneyline favorites with odds of -160 or shorter (66.7% winning percentage).

-- The implied moneyline probablility for this matchup gives the Yankees a 57.4% chance to win.
+- Based on this matchup's moneyline, the Yankees have an implied win probability of 61.5%.

-- New York has played in 14 games with set over/under, and have combined with opponents to go over the total six times (6-8-0).
+- New York has played in 15 games with a set over/under, and have combined with its opponents to go over the total six times (6-9-0).

 - The Yankees have not had a run line set for a contest this season.